 The eggs produced by the Yokohama are small, weighing from 30 grams for bantams to 40 grams for a typical-sized hen.

 Mostly white or cream-colored, these small eggs are not particularly impressive.
-Those looking for impressive egg-production will likely be disappointed in the Yokohama’s average of about 1 egg per week.
+Those looking for impressive egg production will likely be disappointed in Yokohama’s average of about 1 egg per week.

 Despite its low propensity to egg production, the sheer stunning quality of the Yokohama has not led to a decline in the bird in the United States or Germany.
 However, despite there being more recognized breeds of the Yokohama in Britain, the bird has actually gained rare status in the UK.

 Those looking to continue breeding Yokohama birds should not be deterred by their low yield, as 90 eggs a year should be enough to keep a flock of these impressive birds going.
 While these birds fetch a handsome price with breeders, they are worth the investment.